Marthaquinram/seattle-code-301n26/class-09/README.md

 - This applies to both documentation and code!

 1. Why do we modularize our code?

+- DRY
+- Our  `server.js` is getting pretty large!
+- Our functions are big and doing multiple tasks
+- Our code is unreadable
+- Every API that we add to our app, is just going to continue to add to these problems...

   ```javaScript
   async function doSomething() {